Disha Patani BLASTS Trolls! Says She Doesn't Need Anyone's Approval To Post Pictures Online

 Even News Agencies Don't Spare Her

-A few months ago, a reputed news agency put out a caption on their Twitter handle comparing Disha Panati's present look Vs her school look and ended up calling her an ugly kid.
+A few months ago, a reputed news agency put out a caption on their Twitter handle comparing Disha Panati's present look vs her school look and ended up calling her an ugly kid.

 Disha Patani Lashed Out Against The News Agency